How to Create a Marketing Strategy for Your Business

 Once you’ve got a business up and running, it’s time to start thinking about your marketing plan.
 You might already have a business plan, but it’s important to dig deeper to understand your audience and target market.
-You want to reach them with the right messaging that gets your product or service noticed.
+This way you can make sure you use the right messaging to reach them and get your product or service noticed.
 This is where a marketing strategy comes in.

 Why you need a marketing strategy

-- Clear guidelines: Your marketing strategy gives you and your employees a clear understanding of your marketing and priorities, what you are focusing on, and your tactics to achieve your goals.
+Clear guidelines: Your marketing strategy gives you and your employees a clear understanding of your marketing and priorities, what you are focusing on, and what your tactics to achieve your goals are.

-- Better budgeting: A marketing plan helps you prioritise your budget, allocate the right amount needed to execute, or better understand what you would need.
+Better budgeting: A marketing plan helps you prioritise your budget and allocate the right amount needed to execute your business, or have a better understanding of what you would need.

-- Competitive edge: Getting ahead with competitors is difficult, but having a well-thought-out marketing strategy helps you stay top of mind with customers.
+Competitive edge: Getting ahead with competitors is difficult, but having a well-thought-out marketing strategy helps you stay at the front of your customers’ minds.
+A competitor analysis can also support this and help you figure out what works and what doesn’t.

 Before you get started

-- A list of your product offerings and roadmap: Have a document that lists your inventory, product offerings, or services.
-If you have plans for expansion or adding new products, include those with a timeline for opening, launch, or release.
+A list of your product offerings and roadmap: Have a document that lists your inventory, product offerings, or services.
+If you have plans for expansion or adding new products, include them too, with a timeline for opening, launch, or release.

-- Your current understanding of your market and audience: This can be as simple as writing down who you think your target audience is and what your addressable market is.
-It’s meant to be a reference point for you to compare to once you’ve researched both of these groups.
+Your current understanding of your market and audience: This can be as simple as writing down who you think your target audience is and what your addressable market is.
+It’s meant to be a reference point for you to compare back to once you’ve done the research around both of these groups.

-- Customer feedback: Comb over feedback from customer surveys or feedback from receipts.
-Check Google and Yelp reviews, or any other local listings, in addition to channels like social media where you can hear straight from your customer what they do and do not like about your business or offerings.
+Customer feedback: Comb over feedback from customer surveys or feedback from receipts.
+Check Google and Trustpilot reviews, or any other local listings, in addition to social media channels where you can hear straight from your customer what they do and do not like about your business or offerings.

 Examples of different types of marketing